SplitTime/OpenSplitTime/README.md

 **Database**

-1. Start your local DB `$ brew services restart postgres`
+1. Start your local DB `$ brew services restart postgres` or run the Postgres App
 2. `$ rake db:setup` to create the database
 3. `$ rails db:structure:load` to add Postgres functions
 4. `$ rails db:from_fixtures` to load seed data from test fixtures files